langcog/metalab2/README.md

 git clone https://metalabgithub:<token>@github.com/daattali/metalab2.git
 ```

-Make sure to use the correct git repository name in the `git clone` command. **IMPORTANT**: Also make sure the `scripts/deploy.sh` script has the correct git repository name if you change it.
+Make sure to use the correct git repository name in the `git clone` command.

 The <token> is the PAT (personal access token) for the `metalabgithub` GitHub user.
 You can create a GitHub Personal Access Token at https://github.com/settings/tokens and make sure to select the "repo" scope.